mahmoudelfeelig/Gems/gameplay.md

 Abilities:
 - Vitality Vortex: adaptive pulse based on surroundings (Aquatic, Infernal, Sculk, Verdant, End, Default).
 - Health Drain: siphon health from a target to heal yourself.
+- Life Swap: swap health with a target; requires at least 3 hearts to cast (configurable).
-- Life Circle: boost allies while reducing enemy max health.
+- Life Circle: boost allies while reducing enemy max health (heals to the new max).
 - Heart Lock: lock an enemy's max health to their current health briefly.

 ### Puff Gem